dingkimberly/AYYbot/README.md

 # Notes

-pic1.png is taken from (https://www.reddit.com/r/ProgrammerHumor/comments/9p66tc/my_lazy_attempt_at_logo_and_banner/ "this entry") in /r/ProgrammerHumor's logo competition
+pic1.png is taken from [this entry](https://www.reddit.com/r/ProgrammerHumor/comments/9p66tc/my_lazy_attempt_at_logo_and_banner/ "this entry") in /r/ProgrammerHumor's logo competition

 pic2.png is drawn by me.